phorton1/base-apps-gitMUI/docs/status.md

 The gitStatus 'monitor' is built to wait until the disk **monitor** is started.

-An explicit command, repoStatusStart() may be called to invoke a manual refresh of the status, and is generally only called if repoStatusBusy() returns false.
+An explicit command, monitorUpdate() may be called to invoke a manual refresh of the status, and is generally only called if montiorRunning() returns true and monitorBus() returns false.

 ## Refresh Status, Push, and Pull Buttons in Info Window